burtonwilliamt/bababooey/README.md

 ## TODO
+- [ ] autocomplete should list your recent sound effects
+- [ ] maybe each x should add a button to the ephermeral message?

+- [ ] logging for commands
+- [ ] logging for sound effects

+- [ ] check for -1 in sound effects times (set start to 0, end to None)
+- [ ] check for duplicate sound effect names ('yes', maybe others?)

 - [ ] data storage object (_locate_sfx, sfx_cache, create, edit)
-- [ ] edit sound effects
+- [ ] actually save edits to sound effects
+- [ ] show errors in the message when invalid input is provided
+- [ ] prevent duplicate names (now that we search using that)
 - [ ] add new sound effects

-- [x] show more details in single sound button
-- [x] allow None instead of -1 for "Just the beginning" or "Just the end"
-- [x] rename start/end time to include millis
-- [ ] calculate all start/end times to avoid None
-- [x] import the creator and date for each sound effect
-- [x] replace custom emojis in the autocomplete
 - [ ] auto-disconnect

-- [ ] logging for commands
-- [ ] logging for sound effects
+- [ ] soundboard channel (perminant buttons)

 - [ ] request multiple sound buttons
 - [ ] sound effect pallets